mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

    <td>
 <ul>

-<li> Set the WAN subnet for both prem & cloud.
+<li> Set the WAN subnet for on-premises and the cloud.
-<li> Set the gateway for WAN both sides.
+<li> Set the gateway for WAN on both sides.
-<li> DON'T Skip this step.
+<li> DON'T skip this step.
 </li>
 </ul>
    </td>